Material Topics

 Organizational Greenhouse Gas Inventory

-GC has established organizational greenhouse gas inventory based on ISO 14064-1:2018, the Greenhouse Gas Protocol, American Petroleum Institute (API 2009), Intergovernmental Panel on Climate Change (IPCC) 2006 and Thailand Greenhouse Gas Management Organization (Public Organization)/TGO in order to use serve as a greenhouse gas management guideline and to regularly report organizational greenhouse gas emission.
-The company has also adopted the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) in performing financial and non-financial assessments as well as in responding to the Climate Change Questionnaire conducted by the globally recognized sustainability assessment institute, CDP Climate Change.
+GC has established organizational greenhouse gas inventory based on ISO 14064-1:2018, the Greenhouse Gas Protocol, American Petroleum Institute (API 2009), Intergovernmental Panel on Climate Change (IPCC) 2006 and Thailand Greenhouse Gas Management Organization (Public Organization)/TGO in order to serve as a greenhouse gas management guideline and to regularly report organizational greenhouse gas emission.
+The company has also disclosed information in accordance with guidelines of the International Financial Reporting Standards S2 (IFRS S2) Climate-related Disclosures, which cover four key aspects: 1) Governance, 2) Strategy, 3) Risk Management, and 4) Metrics and Targets, as well as in responding to the Climate Change Questionnaire conducted by the globally recognized sustainability assessment institute, CDP Climate Change.

 Furthermore, GC has collected greenhouse gas emissions data from other related activities (scope 3) according to the Technical Guidance for Calculating Scope 3 Emissions of the GHG Protocol.
 This leads to the management of greenhouse gas emissions throughout the supply chain.
 GC has evaluated 9 activities, and other related activities within Scope 3 of greenhouse gas emissions from below nine categories.